IUp

 ASCII

 Every generation hears the same thing from the previous generation: “You don’t know how lucky you are.”
 The factory floor is no different.
-The seemingly simple task of passing characters between two electric devices was a real challenge in the early days.
-There was no standard way for a keyboard, printer, barcode scanner or display to easily encode and decode printable characters.
+The seemingly simple task of passing ASCII characters between two electric devices was a real challenge in the early days.
+There was no standard way for a keyboard, printer, barcode scanner, or display to easily encode and decode printable ASCII characters.
 And then, someone had a great idea.

 ASCII resources